Scheduled Script Best Practices

 General

 • Scheduled deployments and Not Scheduled deployments are executed from the same processor pool.
-Keep this in mind as you deploy multiple scheduled scripts because the amount pending script instances is the ultimate bottleneck for scheduled script execution throughput.
+Keep this in mind as you deploy multiple scheduled scripts because the amount of pending script instances is the ultimate bottleneck for scheduled script execution throughput.

 • Although there is no restriction on the number of Not Scheduled scripts that can be placed into the processing pool, too many pending scripts may create a backlog and compromise system performance.
-Because only one script can be run in a processor at a time, you should not overload the system.
+Because only one script can be run in a processor at a time, you shouldn't overload the system.

 • If you want to deploy scheduled scripts that are scheduled to run hourly on a 24 hour basis, the following sample values should be set on the Script Deployment page:

-• Deployed = checked
+• Deployed =checked

-• Daily Event = [radio button enabled]
+• Daily Event =[radio button enabled]

 • Repeat every 1 day

-• Start Date = [today's date]
+• Start Date =[today's date]

-• Start Time = 12:00 am
+• Start Time =12:00 am

-• Repeat = every hour
+• Repeat =every hour

-• End By = [blank]
+• End By =[blank]

-• No End Date = checked
+• No End Date =checked

-• Status = Scheduled
+• Status =Scheduled

-• Log Level = Error
+• Log Level =Error

-• Execute as Role = Set to Administrator
+• Execute as Role =Set to Administrator

 • When possible, schedule your deployments during the hours of 2 AM to 6 AM PST.
 Deployments scheduled for submission during the hours of 6 AM to 6 PM PST may not run as quickly due to high database activity.